 share—The 1933 Cosmopolitan Daisy and Ocean Spray’s 1968 Harpoon.
 In the 1933 book Pioneers of Mixing Drinks at Elite Bars published by the American Travelling Mixologists, there is a cocktail named Cosmopolitan Daisy that some believe to be an early version of the Cosmopolitan.
 I don’t agree.

 The Cosmopolitan Daisy is made with gin, Cointreau (high-end triple sec/orange liqueur), lemon juice, and raspberry syrup with a raspberry

 In 1968, Ocean Spray cranberry juice promoted the “Harpoon” in a 25-cent recipe booklet titled Mix Around with Cranberry Juice.
 I was fortunate enough to locate one.
 You can read the ingredients in the photo to the right.
-I find it amusing that they describe 1 ounce of spirit and 1 ounce of juice as “A whale of a drink.”
-This recipe is pretty wide open giving you the option of making up to 20+ cocktails depending on what you want.
-However, the orange liqueur is missing and it's served over ice.
+Amusing that, they describe 1 ounce of spirit and 1 ounce of juice as “A whale of a drink.”
+This recipe is pretty wide open, giving you the option of making up to 20+ cocktails, depending on what you want.
+However, the orange liqueur is missing, and it's served over ice.
 I know they placed the two red cocktail glasses graphic next to the recipe, but the graphic seems to match the Mexicali Rose recipe.

 Sarah Jessica Parker in Sex and the City, Season 5, 2002.
 HBO / Photofest